gitclone-url/Boot-img-flasher/README.md

 **What is Boot Image Flasher?**

-Boot Image Flasher is a shell script designed to simplify the process of flashing boot images on Android devices, supporting both A/B and legacy (non-A/B) devices. typically, flashing boot images involves using custom recovery or fastboot, which can be complex and time-consuming.
-This script eliminates the need for those methods, offering a straightforward, efficient, and user-friendly solution.
+Boot Image Flasher is a shell script designed to simplify the process of flashing boot and init_boot images on Android devices, supporting both [A/B](https://source.android.com/devices/tech/ota/ab) and [legacy (non-A/B)](https://source.android.com/devices/bootloader/partitions) devices.
+Typically, flashing these images involves using custom recovery or fastboot, which can be complex and time-consuming.
+Furthermore many devices lack custom recovery support, and accessing fastboot often requires a PC.
+Boot Image Flasher addresses this issues by providing a straightforward, efficient, and user-friendly solution for Android enthusiasts and developers that operates directly on the device.
+The core functionality and image flashing logic of this script is based on Magisk's utility functions.
+Other well-known rooting applications like [KernelSU](https://github.com/tiann/KernelSU) and [APatch](https://github.com/bmax121/APatch) also use the same approach.

 ### Key Features

+- **Supports dual partition flash:** capable of Automatically detecting and flashing both init_boot and boot images.
-- **Automated and User-Friendly:** Simplifies the boot image flashing process with minimal user intervention.
+- **Automated and User-Friendly:** Simplifies the image flashing process with minimal user intervention.
-- **Broad Device Support:** Compatible with any Android device, including both A/B and legacy (non-A/B) partition styles.
+- **Universal Compatibility:** works on any Android device, including both A/B and legacy (non-A/B) partition styles.
-- **Saves Time and Effort:** Reduces the time and complexity involved in flashing boot images using fastboot or custom recoveries, making it accessible for users with varying levels of technical expertise.
+- **Saves Time and Effort:** Reduces the time and complexity involved in flashing boot and init_boot images using fastboot or custom recoveries, making it accessible for users with varying levels of technical expertise.
-- **Flexible Usage:** Can be used via Termux or flashed as a Magisk module, providing flexibility based on user preferences.
+- **Flexible Usage:** Can be used via Termux with command-line options, or flash over like a module in magisk, providing flexibility based on use case and preferences.

 ### Prerequisites

 - An Android device with root access.
-- To use in Termux, `figlet` and `ncurses-utils` need to be installed if not already available.
+- To use in Termux, `figlet`, `file` and `ncurses-utils` need to be installed if not already available.

-### Usage
+## Methods of Use

 #### Method 1: Via Termux